UniprJRC/FigMonitoringBook/cap4/README.md

 ---
-Atkinson,A.C., Riani,M., Corbellini,A., Perrotta D., and Todorov,V. (2024), Applied Robust Statistics through the Monitoring Approach, Heidelberg: Springer Nature.
+Atkinson,A.C., Riani,M., Corbellini,A., Perrotta D., and Todorov,V. (2024), "Applied Robust Statistics through the Monitoring Approach:
+Applications in Regression", Heidelberg: Springer Nature.

 # Abstract
  This chapter introduces algorithms for the monitoring approach to robust statistical analysis